 So what can you do?
 Our best advice, practice patience.

-Wait until new growth appears before trimming.
+Wait until new growth appears (which could be well into April this year) before trimming.
 If you cannot wait until new growth starts, be sure you are only cutting off dead stems.
 You can tell by scratching the stem with your fingernail.
 If the internal part of the stem is still green there is a chance you will get new leaves.
 Dead brown leaves should fall off as new growth occurs.

 For palms, let them yellow from the outside of the frond to the trunk.
 They are sending nutrients back to the trunk to preserve themselves.
 Cut off the brown fronds.